 Education Law requires that the net cost of operating a board of cooperative educational services be allocated to the component school districts in each fiscal year.
 Accordingly, the general fund of the fund financial statements must result in a matching of the total service expenditures and revenues charged to each school district based upon their pro-rata share of services.
-At the end of each fiscal year, BOCES will accrue an amount to be returned to the school districts so that the operations of the general fund break even after funding and use of reserves.
+At the end of each fiscal year, BOCES will accrue an amount to be returned to the school districts so that the operations of the general fund break even after funding and use of reserves and allocation of BOCES' equipment leased to districts on a cash basis.
 This amount is included in other financing sources and uses on the accompanying statement of revenues, expenditures, and changes in fund balances - governmental funds.
 The net amount is accrued as a liability on the government-wide and fund statements, as it is payable with currently available financial resources.